The following listing is a collection of networks (be they

 over-the-top providers, but the local ones that carry a majority

-of your local major league teams' games are difficult to find, and
+of your local major league teams' games are difficult to find,

-certainly be blacked out.
+almost certainly be blacked out.
 So, with that in mind...

 If keeping up with live sporting events without paying for an